4.15 Provisions and contingencies

 Financial liabilities measured at amortised cost

-After initial recognition, interest free Security Deposits and other financial liabilities are valued at Amortised cost using Effective Interest Rate method (E1R Method).
-The EIR amortisation is included in finance costs in the Statement of Profit and Loss.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
+After initial recognition, interest free Security Deposits and other financial liabilities arc valued at AmortLsed cost using Effective Interest Kate method (EIK Method).
+I'he EIR amortisation is included tn finance costs in the Statement of Profit and Loss.
+Any difference between the proceeds (net of transaction costs) and the redemption amount Is recognised In profit or loss over the period of the borrowings using the effective interest method.

-A payable is classified as 'trade payable' if it is in respect of the amount due on account of goods purchased or services received in the normal course of business.
-These amounts represent Liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid.
-Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.
+A payable Is classified as 'trade payable’ if it is in respect of the amount due on account of goods purchased or services received in the normal course of business.
+These amounts represent liabilities for goods and services provided to the Company prior to the end of financial year which are unpaid Trade and other payables are presented as current liabilities unless payment Is not due within 12 months after the reporting period.
+Fhey are recognised initially at their fair value and subsequently measured at amortised cost using the effective Interest method

 De-recognition of financial liability